immfly/flights-map/README.md

     lines: '#000000', // Specifies a global color for lines wich flight has no color
     cities: '#000000' // Specifies a global color for cities wich flight has no color },
+  zoomedContinent: null, // Specifies default bounding boxes to initialize the map.
+You can use 'europe', 'asia', 'oceania', 'africa', 'north_america' or 'south_america'
   dataToShowOnMarkers: [
     { id: 'name', text: 'Flight' },
     { id: 'origin.city', text: 'Origin' },